EdwardoEkka/Topic-Modelling-LDA/README.md

 ## Step 5: Analyze Results

-After running the script, you'll get the following outputs:
+Upon running the script, you'll obtain the following outputs:

 - Topic modeling results printed in the console.
 - Trend analysis plots for each topic displayed in separate windows.